The Rubbish Way to Stop Smoking

 The problem…is that effectiveness cannot be inferred from the number of individuals using a specific method to achieve a goal only amongst those who have already achieved that goal.

 But this is just what can be inferred from taking a random sample of former smokers and asking how they stopped.
-In a paper of the sort so condescendingly criticised by the world expert on smoking and addiction and his colleagues, there appears this encouraging conclusion:
+And in a paper of the sort condescendingly criticised by the world expert on smoking and addiction and his colleagues, there appears this encouraging conclusion:

 Research shows that two-thirds to three-quarters of ex-smokers stop unaided.